Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 To cap everything off, the Titan comes with an NFC card reader that’s based on the same technology used for apartment block key fobs.
 This means the scooter is immobilized unless activated by the card – which should deter thieves.

 Rarely does a scooter represent such outstanding value for money.
-For $1,139 you get an off-road monster that scores maximum points in all the right areas.
+This off-road monster scores maximum points in all the right areas.

 SPLACH Titan Display